faiverson/dextrader/readme.md

-## Boilerplate for the Fucking Real Creators
+## Boilerplate for the Real Creators
 This is a point to start from scratch new projects but with a solid baseline.

 ## Installation